-Chita has the population of about 328,000 (2012) on the land area of 534 sq. km.
+The population of Chita is about 339,000 (2015), the area - 534 sq. km.

-The phone code is +7 3022; the postal codes are 672000-672049.
+The phone code - +7 3022, the postal codes - 672000-672049.

-The first permanent Russian settlement in this place appeared after 1675, till 1687 it was called Sloboda (a large village).
-In 1699, Chitinsky stockaded town was built, from 1821 - settlement of Chita.
-In 1827, the Decembrists were exiled to this place.
+The first permanent Russian settlement in this place appeared after 1675.
+Till 1687, it was called Sloboda (a large village).
+In 1699, Chitinsky stockaded town was built.
+In 1827, several of the Decembrists were exiled to this place.

 During the Russian Revolution, Chitinskaya Republic was declared in the city.
 Soviet power was established in the city in February 1918.
 From 1920 till 1922, Chita was the capital of Far Eastern Republic, from 1922 - the center of Zabaikalskaya gubernia.

-In 1926, Chita became a part of Far Eastern Republic, from 1937 - the center of Chitinskaya oblast.
+In 1926, Chita became part of the Far Eastern Republic, from 1937 - the center of Chitinskaya oblast.

+Energy and food production are the leading industries.
 There are over 7000 plants and various economic institutions, most of them are of private type, 8 institutions of higher education, 11 technical schools, 4 research institutes, 12 museums, 2 theaters on the territory of the city.